 However, many individuals are subject to these restrictive agreements mandated by employers without any legitimate business reason.
 This can lead to individuals being unable to find work because they are subject to a likely-unenforceable non-compete clause.
-If you are facing a non-compete dispute, contact an employment attorney to discuss your rights.
+If you are contemplating signing a restrictive covenant, or are going through a non-compete dispute, contact an employment attorney to discuss your rights.

 Enforceability of Non-Compete Agreements in Illinois

 In order for non-compete or non-solicitation agreements to be enforceable, the contract must be (1) no greater than is required for the protection of a legitimate business interest of the employer; (2) does not impose undue hardship on the employee; and (3) is not injurious to the public.
 Reliable Fire Equip.
 Co. v.
 Arredondo, 965 N.E.2d 393, 396 (Ill.
 2011).
 In evaluating the enforceability of a non-compete or non-solicitation agreement, the analysis hinges on the totality of the facts and circumstances of the individual case; there is no “inflexible formula.”
 A non-compete can be enforceable in a certain set of circumstances, but the same non-compete can be unenforceable in another.